nerdcringe/SpinUp/README.md

 - Description: Turn to the target position while moving backward to pass by the target.
 The robot will not slow down after it passes the target, so use this for intermediate movements.

+## Sensor Functions

+#### double getDegrees
+- Description: Return the current angle of the inertial sensor in degrees.

+#### double getRadians
+- Description: Return the current angle of the inertial sensor in radians.

+#### double angleWrap
+- Parameters: double *angle* (degrees)
+- Description: Return the angle but within a -180 to 180 degree range of the robot.
+This makes it so the robot doesn't turn over 180 degrees since it can turn faster by turning the othe direction.
+- Used to calculate the nearest angle to a point for odometryy movement

 ## PID

-PID is a way to move some distance or turn to some angle.
+PID is an algorithm to get motors to move some distance or turn to some angle accurately.
+The default movement functions VexCode provides aren't completely accurate all the time.
+PID allows you to customize the way a motor moves to make it more accurate for its use case.
+PID can be used for base movement, lifts, maintaining a constant flywheel speed, and more.
+We have used PID in the past to move straight and turn, but we are adding the ability to move and turn simultaneously in a curved path using odometry.

-The distance or angle from a target is called error.
+In PID, the distance or angle from a target is called *error*.
+Error is calculated with the formula: desired value - current value.
+Distance error is found with the integrated motor encoders and angle error is found with the gyo/inertial sensor.

 To reduce error precisely, PID adds up three variables to obtain a final speed value.
 Each term is multiplied by a corresponding tuning constant that affects how much the term affects the final speed (Kp, Ki, and Kd).
+The motor's speed is updated, and after a few milliseconds, the cycle repeats.

 ### P: Proportional